Sport psychology: Music

-Sport-specific differences
+Personality and sport

 Personality characteristics

 It is beneficial for sport psychologists to understand how athlete personalities systematically vary depending on type of sport played.
 Research on athlete personalities allows professionals to put in the maximum investment and select specific sports due to a background understanding of the dynamic that they are intervening in.
 Personality characteristics differ between team versus individual sports, as well as different types of sports.